Deepanshu-Rohilla/COP290/README.md

-- [ ] Getting coordinates of click
+- [x] Getting coordinates of click

   - Taking four coordinates of the screen to crop the image.
+  - Done by @CoderPanda1729 (Prashant Mishra)

-- [ ] Function to crop the image and save cropped image in the same folder.
+- [x] Function to crop the image and save cropped image in the same folder.

   - Taking coordinates as function inputs and writing out the cropped image in the same folder.
+  Done by @CoderPanda1729 (Prashant Mishra)

+- [] Makefile and README
+  - Giving the section of "How to run the code" in README and making the makefile.